alexei-matveev/re-demo/README.md

 When you run the jar you can set  the port the ring server will use by setting the environment  variable PORT.
-If it's not set,  it will run on port 3000 by default.
+If it's not set,  it will run on port 3000 by default:

+    port=3449 java -jar ./target/re-demo.jar